abayomipopoola/abayomipopoola/content/blog/blockchain-technology/index.md

 and authenticate ownership of assets digitally.

 Here are some real-world examples of blockchain technology in action:

- * **Cutting out the middle man**: Companies like Uber, Airbnb and Expedia act as aggregators, i.e. a centralised platform that connects providers of a service with customers who need that service.
+- **Cutting out the middle man**: Companies like Uber, Airbnb and Expedia act as aggregators, i.e. a centralised platform that connects providers of a service with customers who need that service.
 The centralised aggregator is the one in control here;
   they set their own terms and conditions, and, naturally, take a cut of each transaction as their fee.
 Blockchains are now being used to cut out the middleman and create a secure, decentralised way for service providers and customers to connect and transact safely and directly.

- * **Improving healthcare**: Blockchain provider SimplyVital Health has already created two blockchain products that are designed to improve healthcare management.
+- **Improving healthcare**: Blockchain provider SimplyVital Health has already created two blockchain products that are designed to improve healthcare management.
 The first, ConnectingCare, tracks the progress of patients after they leave hospital, and the second, Health Nexus, is designed to provide decentralised blockchain patient records.
 Elsewhere, startup company Gem is working with the
   Centre for Disease Control to build a blockchain for storing disease outbreak data, in the hopes of increasing the effectiveness of disaster relief.

- * **Better banking and transactions**: Barclays has already launched a number of blockchain initiatives for, among other things, tracking financial transactions and combating fraud, and Bank Hapoalim is collaborating with Microsoft to create a blockchain for managing bank guarantees.
+- **Better banking and transactions**: Barclays has already launched a number of blockchain initiatives for, among other things, tracking financial transactions and combating fraud, and Bank Hapoalim is collaborating with Microsoft to create a blockchain for managing bank guarantees.
 In another example, Aeternity’s blockchain platform allows users to create smart contracts that become active when certain conditions have been met, which means automated payments can be released when parties in a transaction agree that their conditions have been met.

- * **Smarter supply chains**: Knowing the status, condition and provenance of every product on your supply chain is key for businesses--and, for consumers, provenance is becoming an increasingly important issue.
+- **Smarter supply chains**: Knowing the status, condition and provenance of every product on your supply chain is key for businesses--and, for consumers, provenance is becoming an increasingly important issue.
 DeBeers is planning to use blockchain technology to trace diamonds all the way from the mine to the end customer, which will increase transparency and allow customers to verify that their diamonds are free from conflict <a href="https://bernardmarr.com/default.asp?contentID=1788" target="_blank" class="read-more">_(Read more applications here)_</a>.

-######<p align="center">***</p>
+<p class="three-dots">***</p>

 With blockchain, we can imagine a world in which contracts are embedded in digital code and stored in transparent, shared databases, where they are protected from deletion, tampering, and revision.
 In this world, every agreement,